munificent/craftinginterpreters/book/hash-tables.md

 `true`, otherwise it returns `false`.
 If the entry exists, it stores the resulting value in the `value` output parameter.

-Since `findEntries()` already does the hard work, the implementation isn't too
+Since `findEntry()` already does the hard work, the implementation isn't too
 bad:

 ^code table-get

 Obviously, if the table doesn't even have a bucket array, we definitely won't find the entry, so we check for that first.
-Otherwise, we let `findEntries()` work its magic.
+Otherwise, we let `findEntry()` work its magic.
 That returns a pointer to a bucket.
 If the bucket is empty -- which we detect by seeing if the key is `NULL` -- then it didn't find an entry with our key.
 If it does return a non-empty entry, then that's our match.
 We